 Maria teaches the theory behind head and face anatomy as well as covers practical methods to draw faces with correct proportions (always keep in mind that heads are round, not flat).

-You will learn a simply way to understand head shape and discover how to draw any head with ease in just 3 steps!
+You will learn a simple way to understand the head shape and discover how to draw any head with ease in just 3 steps!

 Whatʼs every artistʼs worst nightmare?
 Drawing hands!

 But worry no more!
 You will quickly learn how to draw hands correctly using the Loomis method and also get some cool bonus tips from Maria’s personal experience of how to tackle drawing these troublesome body parts.

 This lesson will help you grasp the basics of the five different perspectives, so you understand when and how to use them to give your artwork realistic depth.
 And since we learn best by doing, Maria also includes several perspective grids as homework files for you to practice on.
 How cool is that? 🙂

 This lesson builds on what you learnt in the previous one.
 Follow along with Maria as she explains how to apply the principles of perspective to drawing complex character poses.
 It’s a great way to simplify the process, so even if a pose seems daunting – you can tackle it!